-2.6.
+2.7.
 NDA

-2.6.1.
+2.7.1.
 NDA for TP and Theses

 In the process of completing term projects (TP), non-disclosure agreements (NDA) may be concluded between students and relevant industry-specific organisations.
-The parties sign an NDA without CIPE's participation, but if such an NDA is signed for completing certain TP elements, the student is required to provide CIPE either with an NDA acknowledgement, in accordance with the template form proposed by CIPE, or a copy of the relevant NDA, or an official letter from the company addressed to the DP academic supervisor, specifying those project outcomes that are deemed confidential under the NDA.
+The parties sign an NDA without CIPE's participation.

+The presence of an NDA does not change the criteria for evaluating TP, the requirements for the report and presentation in any way.
 The student must be able to provide the following details of PTEs in the reports and at the public defence:

-1. a detailed statement of the problem;

-2. description of approaches taken in solving the problem;

-3. outcomes of completing the PTEs (quality metrics, test results, implementation outcomes, etc) to the extent that would be sufficient to enable confirming that the goals have been achieved.
+- 1. a detailed statement of the problem; - 2. description of approaches taken in solving the problem; - 3. outcomes of completing the PTEs (quality metrics, test results, implementation outcomes, etc) to the extent that would be sufficient to enable confirming that the goals have been achieved.